SOLAS-TTRPG/SOLAS/Boons.md

 - **Strength of the Grave**.
 Once per rest, when damage reduces you to 0 heart, you can spend one **Focus** to make a **Strength check** and recover the successes as heart.

 ### Undead Patronage
 - **Form of Dread**.
 On your turn, you can spend one **Focus** to change your form into one of pure terror, such as shadowy appearance, elongated limbs, etc, until the end of your next turn.
-When you reduce a creature's heart, it makes a **Mind Check vs Your Strength**.
-If that creature fails, it is petrified and cannot move until your form of dread ends.
+When you reduce a creature's heart, it makes a **Mind Check** against the damage it took.
+If that creature fails, it is petrified and cannot move closer to you until the end of your next turn.
 - **Grave Touch**.
 Once per turn, you can change the damage type of a melee attack to Necrotic.

 ## Stunning Strike